 Perhaps its most impressive attraction is the Naples Cathedral (Duomo di San Gennaro), a stunning, 13th-century piece of architecture.
 It is filled with glorious works of art and mosaics, as well as the Royal Chapel Of The Treasure Of San Gennaro and its beautiful altars.

-There are several churches around the cathedral including the 14th century Gothic Santa Maria Donnaregina, the Baroque churches of San Paolo Maggiore, and San Filippo Neri.
-You can also visit an archeological site underneath the restored Gothic church of San Lorenzo Maggiore to learn more about the Greek, Roman, Byzantine, and medieval civilization.
+There are several other churches around the cathedral including the 14th century Gothic Santa Maria Donnaregina, the churchs of San Paolo Maggiore, and San Filippo Neri, and the Gothic church of San Lorenzo Maggiore, where you can find an archeological site underneath to learn more about the Greek, Roman, Byzantine, and medieval civilization.

-Piazza Bellini is a charming square with exposed ruins in the middle of the piazza.
-Nearby you will find Teatro Bellini, a private theater and opera just across the street from the Academy of Fine Arts of Naples on Via Conte di Ruvo.
+You can visit the Teatro Bellini, a private theater and opera just across the street from the Academy of Fine Arts of Naples on Via Conte di Ruvo.

-Outside of the historic attractions, the area is also filled with bars, restaurants, shops, and live music venues.
-You can try many cusine here such as Neapolitan pizza, tiramisu, and wine!
-This gives you the opportunity to mix up your visit and combine both the modern and historic cultures of the city into every single day of your stay.
+In addition to the historic attractions, Old Town is filled with many traditional bars, restaurants, pizzerias, shops, and live music venues.
+You can try many cusine here such as Neapolitan pizza, Margherita, Marinara, tiramisu, and wine!

 Centro Storico has plenty of accommodations that suits all kind of travelers, from cheap backpacker hostels, to family-friendly, traditional, stylish, and luxury hotels.

-Stay in Centro Storico you are a first-time traveler; you prioritize seeing the city’s most historic sights, you enjoy quality bars and restaurants, you don’t want to hire a car; you have only one night in Naples;
+Stay in Centro Storico you are a first-time traveler; you prioritize seeing the city’s most historic sights; you don’t want to hire a car; you have only one night in Naples;

 Possibly the most famous attraction in the area though is the Villa Comunale.
 Created in the late 18th-century as a royal garden, it was opened to the public after the unification of Italy in 1869, becoming the city’s largest park in the process, a distinction which it still holds to this day.

-Featuring beautiful, lush green gardens, scenic coastal roads and stunning fountains, you can easily get lost in your surroundings for an afternoon or more.
-It is even home to the Anton Dohrn Aquarium, a renowned scientific institution established a year after the park was opened to the public.
+Featuring beautiful, lush green gardens, scenic coastal roads and stunning fountains, you can easily get lost in your surroundings for an afternoon.
+It is home to the Anton Dohrn Aquarium, a renowned scientific institution established a year after the park was opened to the public.

-Lungomare Caracciolo is the seafront promenade of Naples where you can enjoy beautiful views of Mount Vesuvius and Castel dell’Ovo, its music, street vendors, and lovely bars, restaurants, and pizzerias.
+Being located right next to the sea, it is home to Lungomare Caracciolo promenade where you can enjoy beautiful views of Mount Vesuvius and Castel dell’Ovo, its music, street vendors, and lovely bars, restaurants, and pizzerias.

-When you combine all of that with a district full of exclusive shops, bars, and restaurants, you get a location that is perfect for a cultured trip away, allowing you to sample a range of the finer things on offer in the city.
+The district is full of exclusive shops, bars, and restaurants, allowing you to sample a range of the finer things on offer in the city.
+You can find luxury boutiques and designer stores along Via Chiaia, Via dei Mille, and Via Calabritto.

-Stay in Chiaia if you are looking for the safest area to stay in Naples Italy for a more upmarket location, you want high-end shops, bars, and restaurants, you enjoy aquariums, you want to stroll through the city’s largest park.
+Stay in Chiaia if you are looking for the safest area to stay in Naples; you want high-end shops, bars, and restaurants; you are first-timers and families;

 Best places to stay in Naples in Chiaia: